 What is the best way to cope with the fear and anxiety I feel before a follow-up appointment or test?

 This is a hard one to answer.
 First of all, of course, most people are worried before having tests and appointments, and this worry is mainly about the fear of receiving upsetting and unexpected news

 For some people, when they have gone through a difficult time initially, just coming back to the specialist centre can bring back those memories and feelings.
 Others find particular tests, such as MRI scans, particularly difficult.

-- If the specialist suggests a test, talk to him or her about what it might show and if there was a problem, what would the be the plan?
+- If the specialist suggests a test, talk to them about what it might show and if there was a problem, what would the be the plan?

 - Talk to your GP as sometimes having a mild sedative to take the night before can help.

 - If the thought of having the test brings on feelings of panic, some simple relaxation techniques can make a big difference.
-The complementary therapies team at the Christie can help you.
-Tel: 0161 446 8236.
+The complementary therapies team at The Christie can help you.
+You can call the team on 0161 446 8236.

 What actions can I take to improve my health after completing treatment for cancer?

 There are several steps you can take to improve your health after completing and recovering from your treatment.